Shawnee Mission USD 512

 Shawnee Mission USD 512 is a public unified school district headquartered in Shawnee Mission, Kansas, United States.
-As of 2018, the district comprises five high schools, five middle schools, 34 elementary schools, and six instructional centers.
-There were 27,648 students enrolled during the 2017–2018 school year.
+The district comprises five high schools, five middle schools, 34 elementary schools, and six District centers.
+In the 2023–24 school year, district enrollment is approximately 26,200 students.

 History

 In 1969, several school districts unified to become the Shawnee Mission School District.
 These districts were Greenwood District 39, Shawnee District 22, Lenexa District 500, Districts 10 and 90, Valley View District 49, Overland Park District 10, Linwood District 1, Roeland District 92, Merriam District 99, Antioch District 61, Westwood View District 93, Prairie District 44, and Corinth District 82.
 South Park Elementary school, in Merriam, Kansas, played a role in school desegregation before the unification of the Shawnee Mission School District.
 South Park opened in 1948 for white students, leaving African-American students in the inadequate Walker Elementary using an outdated curriculum.
 Corinthian Nutter, an African-American teacher, resigned in protest and taught the students from her home.
 In 1949, the Webb vs. School District 90 case paved the way for Brown v.
-Topeka Board of Education five years later.
+Board of Education five years later.

-Skyline Elementary School was presumed to have been named for the fact that one could see the Kansas City, Mo., the skyline from the area around the school.

 McAuliffe Elementary School in Lenexa, Kansas, was one of the first schools in the nation named in honor of Christa McAuliffe.

 The district converted from the 7–8–9 junior high model to the 7–8 middle school model in 1986.

-In 2017, Kenny Southwick was named interim superintendent after Jim Hinson retired.
-Hinson had served as superintendent since 2013.
+The Superintendent is Michael Schumacher and was selected by the Board of Education on February 12, 2024.

 Shawnee Mission North High School

-Shawnee Mission Rural High School opened September 12, 1922, having cost $950,000 to build.
+Shawnee Mission Rural High School opened on September 12, 1922, having cost $950,000 to build.
 It had 12 faculty members and a senior class of 20.
-The school colors are Red, Black, and White, and the school mascot is the Indian.
-The average annual enrollment is approximately 2,000 students.
-Shawnee Mission North was formerly known as the Original Shawnee Mission High School.
+The school colors are Red, Black, and White, and the school mascot was the Indian.

 There had been a vote on September 21, 1921, on a "proposal to organize a rural high school district."
 The school was named ' Shawnee Mission Rural until 1945 when senior Robert F. Bennett was sent to Topeka to petition the legislature for a name change to more accurately reflect the school's suburban status.
 Later elected Governor of Kansas, Bennett was named North's first Distinguished Alumnus by the class of 1975.
 It was thus named Shawnee Mission High School until 1958 when Shawnee Mission East High School opened and Shawnee Mission High School was renamed Shawnee Mission North High School.
 The student body of Shawnee Mission High School had petitioned the school board to name the new school anything other than Shawnee Mission East High School in an attempt to avoid a renaming of their school.

+In the 2023–24 school year, enrollment is approximately 1,507 students.